 For starters, it can be quite confusing to determine what clean eating actually is.
 The idea of clean eating can mean different things to different people – for some it may mean eating only raw, organic food options, while for others, it may mean avoiding processed foods.
 There’s also quite of bit of contradictory reports out there, with conflicting information regarding whether a particular food item is unhealthy or not.
 This can be quite frustrating for us as consumers to really know which food items we should avoid, versus which foods we should add to our diet.
 Therefore, because the idea of clean eating is so vague, it can be quite tempting to avoid this trend altogether and choose unhealthy options to avoid the hassle of determining what is healthy or not.

-However, I must note that the idea of clean eating does have health benefits.
+However, I must note that the idea of making natural food choices does have health benefits.
 Obviously, I am not promoting a lifestyle of processed unhealthy foods, and some people with health conditions do require a specific diet and need to avoid particular foods.
 But it’s important to acknowledge that when taken to the extreme, clean eating can take away from a focus on a more healthy way of living that involves balance and peace towards food.

 WHAT ARE YOUR THOUGHTS ON CLEAN EATING?